Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 Here in the non-repeating setting, $\ell_i$ can be computed as described above directly from the body $G_i$ of the capped grope $G_i^c$, by throwing away the caps and just remembering how the tips of $G_i$ are meridians to the other components corresponding to the univalent labels on $t(G^c_i)$.
 See Figures~\ref{bing-hopf-example-with-tower} and~\ref{bing-hopf-example-tower-and-grope-with-tree} for the local model near a tree.

-The invariance of oriented trees under the Whitney moves used to construct $G_i^c$ is demonstrated in Lemma~14, Figures ~10 and 11 of \cite{ST2}.
 A typical 0-surgery which converts a Whitney disk $W_{(I,J)}$ into a cap $c_{(I,J)}$ is illustrated in Figure~\ref{fig:Wtower-to-grope1and2}, which also shows how the signed tree is preserved.
 The sign associated to the capped grope is the product of the signs coming from the intersections of the caps with the bottom stages, which corresponds to the sign of the un-paired intersection point in the Whitney tower; (surgering along the other boundary arc of the Whitney disk, and the other sign cases are checked similarly).
-As described in \cite{CST2,S1}, if either of the $J$- and $K$-labeled sheets is a Whitney disk, then the corresponding cap will be surgered after a Whitney move which turns the single cap-Whitney disk intersection into a cancelling pair of intersections between the cap and a Whitney disk.
+If either of the $J$- and $K$-labeled sheets is a Whitney disk, then the corresponding cap will be surgered after a Whitney move which turns the single cap-Whitney disk intersection into a cancelling pair of intersections between the cap and a surface sheet that was paired by the Whitney disk, as described in Section~4.2 of \cite{S1} (with orientations checked in Lemma~14, Figures ~10 and 11 of \cite{ST2}).